 We have created the ‘Succeeding with Reading’ programme to offer English leaders and practitioners the tools they need to review, support and monitor the skill of developing early reading with children in the Early Years Foundation Stage.
 75% of schools that participated in the Succeeding with Reading project in 2021 narrowed their FSM gap by 10.7ppts to an average of 19.3% (narrower than national).

-Learn more about reading fluency
+Sharing our findings about reading fluency

 We are keen to share the findings of our work widely in order to benefit as many pupils as possible; we do this through our partnership work with local authorities, English Hubs, school improvement organisations, trusts and schools.